k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_jobs_configuration.md

 The effective IP is the IP that Fabric uses to contact the [System DB](/articles/02_fabric_architecture/01_fabric_architecture_overview.md#213-operational-database) when it is either Cassandra or PostgreSQL.
 It is read from Cassandra/PostgreSQL and set up automatically.

-You should only override it in case you need to use your own specific IP.
+You should only override it if you need to use a specific IP.

 When the System DB is SQLite, the default will be set to 127.0.0.1.